renevoorburg/oailite/README.md

 	Return selected payload, process it with ./nta2schema.sh and store it in OUT.db:
 	./dbwalker.sh -s GGC-THES.db -t mdoall -f "2023-05-15 17:56:03" -p "nta2schema.sh -x" -d OUT.db

-# dbstore.sh
-A helper script to `dbwalker.sh`, called when a destination database has been specified.
-To process the data, have a look at [renevoorburg/thes2rdf](https://github.com/renevoorburg/thes2rdf).